 The 2nd Earl of Mansfield was a brilliant ambassador and politician.
 He was Britain’s Envoy in Dresden in 1756, then Envoy-Extraordinary to the Imperial Court of Vienna, where he was much in the confidence of the Empress Maria Theresa.

 His grandson, also William David Murray, succeeded as 5th Earl of Mansfield.
 The 6th Earl was the brother of the 5th Earl.
 His son, Alan David Murray, became the 6th Earl.
-His son, Mungo David Murray, 7th Earl of Mansfield, was MP for Perth.
+His son, Mungo David Murray, 7th Earl of Mansfield was MP for Perth.
+William David Murray succeeded his father in 1971 to become the 8th Earl of Mansfield.

 He was also known for ground breaking and often unpopular judgements, such as his declaration that slavers had no rights over their slaves on English soil.